string-name-k1d/Robotics-Notes/Embedeed/IO/PWM.md

 - PSC: how many **MCU Clock ticks** to wait before increasing **auto-reloaded counter** (AR counter from now on cus I'm lazy)\
   i.e. if PSC = 1, output is send every (PSC + 1) MCU Clock cycles: 1st MCU clk tick wait, 2nd tick inc

-- ARR: max value of auto-reloaded counter\
+- ARR: max value of AR counter\
   i.e. if ARR = 1, *counter overflow* triggers when *AR counter* **exceeds (>)** ARR value, that is every (ARR + 1) *AR counter* counts\
   and it would be **reset to 0** after overflow.